Legendary Rolling Stones drummer Charlie Watts dead at 80

 Share this article:

-London - In his autobiography, 'Life', Rolling Stones guitarist Keith Richards says Charlie Watts "has always been the bed that I lie on musically".
+In his autobiography, “Life”, Rolling Stones guitarist Keith Richards says Charlie Watts "has always been the bed that I lie on musically".

 That bed - the dapper, reserved drummer of the British rock group, who was the polar opposite of its flamboyant and raucous frontman Mick Jagger - has been moved out by the hand of God.
 Watts died on Tuesday in London, aged 80.